amrbashir/amrbashir.me/src/pages/cv.md

     - Maintained the Tauri project as part of the R&D team ensuring robust performance and stability.
       Gaining a lot of knowledge about operating system APIs especially Windows, X11 and GTK.

-    - Worked on a scalable cloud platform using Rust and MongoDB in the backend and SolidJS in the frontend and leveraging the Ory suite (kratos, hydra and keto) for user management and OAuth.
+    - Worked on a scalable cloud platform using Rust (Axum & Rspc) and MongoDB in the backend and SolidJS in the frontend and leveraging the Ory suite (kratos, hydra and keto) for user management and OAuth.

 - Freelancing POS mobile app (_Mar 2022 - Jun 2022_):